liuwd15/fadvi/docs/examples/index.rst

    .. code-block:: bash

       pip install scib scib-metrics atplotlib seaborn

-   Some notebooks may require specific datasets that need to be downloaded separately.
+   The dataset used in the benchmark needs to be downloaded separately at `Openproblems <https://openproblems.bio/datasets/cellxgene_census/immune_cell_atlas>`_.